Flat Holography & Holographic Renormalization: Scalar Field: Interactions

 It is natural to expect that the free orders of the asymptotic expansion of the bulk field retain their holographic interpretation, captured by

 even in the interacting case.
 Recall that the source $\phi_s$ is related to $\phi^{\mathrm{(II)}}$ by \eqref{eq:defPhiSviaoperator}.
 This motivates the boundary condition

 which implies that the source of the dual operator remains unchanged by interactions, as is commonly assumed in AdS/CFT.
 However, a full confirmation of this assumption requires performing holographic renormalization.
 In fact, it is not automatically guaranteed that the counterterms for the free theory are enough to cancel the overleading divergences due to $\Phi_p$ at order $\lambda$.
-We postpone to future endeavour the task of constructing the counterterm order by order in $\lambda$, and we now assume that this is the case.
+We postpone to future endeavour the task of constructing the counterterm order by order in $\lambda$, and we now assume that this is the case.\footnote{It would be interesting to assess how the holographic renormalization procedure for the interacting system handles the familiar IR divergences affecting massless theories.}

 With these assumptions, we can safely take the bulk–bulk propagator as the fundamental building block of Witten diagrams and proceed as discussed below, extracting the other relevant propagators through the limiting procedure applied to the free propagators.